-Dogs catch kennel cough through contact with another infected animal or by inhaling the spray of an infected dog’s cough.
+Dogs catch the illness through contact with another infected animal or by inhaling the spray of an infected dog’s cough.
 They can also catch it by eating and drinking from or even licking an infected bowl or toy.

 What to do if your dog is showing symptoms?